-Notification and discussion with advisor;

-Notification to field and class instructor; and
+- 1. Notification and discussion with advisor; Notification to field and class instructor; and - 2.
 Filing of Program Change and Withdrawal Forms with the Registrar's Office.

-C. LEAVE OF ABSENCE
+LEAVE OF ABSENCE

 Students who intend to take a leave of absence from the university must file a Leave of Absence form and submit to the Associate Dean for approval.
 If they do not obtain such a leave, readmission may be denied.
-As per the Department of Education a student can only be on LOA for a single semester in a 12- month period.
+As per the Department of Education a student can only be on LOA for a single semester in a $12{\pm}$ month period.
 If a student needs to take a 2-semester LOA, the student must file an Official Withdrawal Form, to be signed by the Associate Dean, and then reapply when they wish to resume their studies.

 Leaves of Absence, except for the purpose of government service, do not extend the time limits set for completion of degree requirements, which are normally five years.
-A Leave of limits set for completion of degree requirements, which are normally five years.
 A Leave of Absence is granted only to students who are in good academic standing.
 Requests for medical leave must follow the above Leave of Absence procedure.
 However, medical documentation must be provided to the School prior to approval of the leave and prior to readmission.